segmentio/segment-docs/src/connections/destinations/catalog/firebase/index.md

 Even more exciting is that this new iOS SDK will have parity with the new Segment-Firebase Android SDK.

 As a current user of Segment-Firebase iOS, you will be able to pull in the latest version by pinning `pod 'Segment-Firebase', '~>2.0`.
-While we don’t suggest this, if you are not ready to upgrade you can pin the old beta version at `pod 'Segment-Firebase', '~>1.0.0``'`
+While we don't suggest this, if you are not ready to upgrade you can pin the old beta version at `pod 'Segment-Firebase', '~>1.0.0``'`

 For details on the new mapping, you can check out our documentation [here](https://segment.com/docs/destinations/firebase/#event-mappings).

 Please let us know if you have any questions.
 We recommend upgrading as soon as possible, and please [let us know](/contact) if you have any feedback about both the Firebase iOS and Android betas.

-{% include content/integration-foot.md %}